MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview.md

    ![Enter the server credentials](sap-hana-signin.png)

    Also, you may need to validate the server certificate.
 For more information about using validate server certificate selections, see [Using SAP HANA encryption](sap-hana-encryption.md).
 In Power BI Desktop and Excel, the validate server certificate selection is enabled by default.
-However, all of the validate server certificate selections in the authentication dialog box in Power Query Desktop are optional.
-They're optional in case you've already used ODBC Data Source Administrator to set them up at the driver level.
 If you've already set up these selections in ODBC Data Source Administrator, clear the **Validate server certificate** check box.
-Otherwise, you can override the validate server certificate selections you've set up in ODBC Data Source Administrator by entering new selections here.
+To learn more about using ODBC Data Source Administrator to set up these selections, see [Configure SSL for ODBC client access to SAP HANA](configure-odbc-sap-hana.md).

    For more information about authentication, see [Authentication with a data source](../../connectorauthentication.md).